Dominion Energy (NYSE:D) Issues Q3 2021 Earnings Guidance

-Dominion Energy (NYSE:D) issued an update on its third quarter 2021 earnings guidance on Friday morning.
+Dominion Energy (NYSE:D) updated its third quarter 2021 earnings guidance on Friday.
 The company provided EPS guidance of $0.950-$1.100 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.150.
 The company issued revenue guidance of -.Dominion Energy also updated its FY 2021 guidance to $3.700-$4.000 EPS.

 Dominion Energy Company Profile